mcdimus/demo-spring-api-versioning-and-swagger/README_2.md

 Having the versioned REST API we might want to have documentation showing the set of endpoints available under every version.
 We know that nobody is going to keep documentation in actual state unless it is automatically generated, right?
-Thus, it would be awesome to have this documentation to be generated automatically based on the `@RestController`s code.
+Thus, it would be awesome to have this documentation automatically generated based on the `@RestController`s code.

 There is a way to achieve this!